Dr Meegan Hall

 As part of this work, she holds the position of Poukairangi Ako for Toihuarewa, the Māori faculty at Victoria.
 This allows her to represent Māori interests on a number of key university boards and committees.
 She also provides learning and teaching-related policy advice to and on behalf of Toihuarewa, develops Māori and Pacific learning and teaching-related events, training and resources, and address Māori and Pasifika learning and teaching-related issues.

-On behalf of the Centre for Academic Development, Meegan is the liaison person for Toihuarewa and the Faculty of Education.
+On behalf of the Centre for Academic Development, Meegan is the liaison person for Toihuarewa.
 She also teaches on the Centre's Postgraduate Higher Education Learning and Teaching (PHELT) programme.

 - Executive Member: Māori Association of Social Science